CHANGING THE CONVERSATION

 – Taylor McGraw, editor of The Bell

 The Bell helps to provide a platform for a student-led coalition called Teens Take Charge, which advocates for educational equity in New York City.
-The Bronx Library Center hosted the group's launch event April 28, which you can see a glimpse of in the videos below.
-The next event is September 19 at the Schomburg Center in Harlem.
-Learn more here.
+You can see video clips from the first two events below.
+Learn more at teenstakecharge.com.

 • Read about Teens Take Charge in the New York Times and Chalkbeat.